Isomonodromic and isospectral deformations of meromorphic connections: the $\mathfrak{sl}_2(\mathbb{C})$ case: Introduction

-There are several strategies to tackle irregular singularities.
-A first option is to start with the well-known case of simple poles and make confluences of these simple poles to generate poles of higher orders.
+There are several strategies to tackle irregular singularities, a first option is to start with the well-known case of simple poles and make confluences of these simple poles to generate poles of higher orders.
 This strategy has been used in many papers \cite{Babujian:1997xg,mazzocco2007hamiltonian,Chernyakov:2003gy} with very interesting results developed in \cite{MartaPaper2022}.
 A second strategy is simply to write down the compatibility equations of the Lax system (Cf. \eqref{LaxCompat}), which corresponds to a zero-curvature equation for connections and try to solve it to get the complete expression for the Lax matrices and the Hamiltonian system.
-This strategy was partly solved in \cite{MarchalOrantinAlameddine2022} for meromorphic connections in $\mathfrak{sl}_2(\mathbb{C})$.
-Indeed, in this article, the authors provided explicit formulas for the Lax pairs and the Hamiltonian in the oper gauge (i.e. the gauge where the Lax matrix is companion-like) for non-twisted meromorphic connections with poles of arbitrary orders.
-The main limitation of these results is that they express the Lax pair in the oper gauge and obtain the Hamiltonian structure relatively to coordinates adapted to this gauge which is not the natural geometric gauge.
+This strategy was partly solved in \cite{MarchalOrantinAlameddine2022} for meromorphic connections in $\mathfrak{sl}_2(\mathbb{C})$ on the Riemann sphere and the authors discussed the relation with the confluence approach developed in \cite{MartaPaper2022}.
+In particular, in this article, the authors provided explicit formulas for the Lax pairs and the Hamiltonian in the oper gauge (i.e. the gauge where the Lax matrix is companion-like) for non-twisted meromorphic connections with poles of arbitrary orders.
+The main limitation of these results is that they express the Lax pair in the oper gauge and obtain the Hamiltonian structure relatively to coordinates adapted to this gauge.
+However, the modern approach of isomonodromic deformations using meromorphic connections with fixed pole structure does not make the oper gauge the most natural geometric gauge because of the presence of apparent singularities in the Lax matrices.
 Solving this issue by defining appropriate Darboux coordinates and obtaining explicit expressions in the initial geometric gauge was one of the first motivations for this article that we achieved in Theorems \ref{GeoLaxMatrices}, \ref{TheoHamNew} and \ref{GeoLaxMatricesQR}.